 Writing an obituary is both a great honor — and a great responsibility…

 Despite the above factors, most people who are called upon to compose an obituary are utterly unprepared to do so.
-And while there is a growing list of resources to support the novice obituary author, there is still a profound lack of practical, helpful, easy-to-use assistance.
+And while there is a growing list of resources to support the novice obituary author, there is still a profound lack of practical, helpful, easy-to-use assistance available.

 Stevenson & Sons has prepared this document to help people who are called upon to create an obituary.
-It is designed to provide practical support in an easy to follow and use manner.
-Examples are provided, when they are appropriate.
+It is designed to provide practical support in an easy-to-follow manner.
+Examples are provided when they are appropriate.

-Please note that all of the following steps do not have to be included.
+Please note that not all of the following steps have to be included.
 If all of the steps are included, it constitutes an exceptional obituary.
-Many times, an obituary must be much, much shorter due to any number of factors; including the inability to contact friends and relatives from early years.
+Many times, an obituary must be much, much shorter due to any number of factors, including the inability to contact friends and relatives from early years.

-Provide the readers of the obituary you write with whatever you can.
+Provide the readers of the obituary you write with whatever information you can.